13 Outdoor Cinemas in Melbourne You Need to Visit This Summer

 Cameo Outdoor Cinema provides a bucolic movie-watching experience with deckchair seating on the cinema's rolling lawn, amidst the greenery of the Dandenong Ranges.
 This is one of the most unique ways to see an outdoor movie Melbourne wide.

-Note that you will need to purchase any food and drink at the venue as no outside alcohol, food and snacks are permitted.
-Dogs are welcome to come….just be sure to clean up after them.
+Note that you will need to purchase any food and drink at the venue as no outside alcohol, food or snacks are permitted.
+Dogs are welcome to come… just be sure to clean up after them.

 Cameo Outdoor Cinema, 1628 Burwood Highway, Belgrave, +61 3 9754 7844